ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 ```
 #h(0pt)

-After we have read all the documents with concatenate them to a single string
+After we have read all the documents, we concatenate them to a single string
 source.
 We then create our vocabulary by splitting the string source into unique
 words using the `word_tokenize` function of module `nltk.tokenize` (from library
 NLTK for which we talked about at @heading_python_libraries).
 We add a special